nestauk/dsp_waifinder/ds/ds/pipeline/README.md

 This leaves us with research organisations which are large, relevant, and recent.

 To supplement this data with urls and organisation descriptions, we query the Crunchbase dataset.
 If a Crunchbase organisation name is within a GtR organisation name, then we will add some of the Crunchbase data - namely the organisation description and the url.
-This is only possible for about 80% of the data points.
+We also manually curated a lookup table of organisations that have different names between the GtR and the Crunchbase datasets, but we know to be the same organisation - for example the correct organisational url and description for "Leeds Metropolitan University" is given by searching for "Leeds Beckett University" in the Crunchbase data (since the University changed its name).

 ### Crunchbase